 dT 3κρL —— = ———————— dr 64πr²σT³

-(Opacity directly affects the rate at which temperature changes with radius.
-This is the equation for radiative transfer, i.e., energy transfer via EMR; Other equations are needed if heat conduction is significant or if there is convection.)
+(Opacity directly affects the rate at which temperature changes with radius, i.e., the temperature gradient.
+This is the equation for radiative transfer, i.e., energy transfer via EMR; Other equations are needed if heat conduction is significant or if there is convection, which can happen if the temperature gradient is sufficiently high.)

-Opacity, density, and energy generation are functions of temperature and pressure and it is key that simple-but-effective approximate models have been developed (Equations of State (EoS)).
+Opacity, density, and energy generation are functions of temperature and pressure and it is key that simple-but-effective approximate models have been developed (equations of state).

-To model a star with these equations, a set of consistent Boundary Conditions also needs to be determined/selected.
+To model a star, these are generally solved using difference equations, approximating the differential equations by calculating differences over a small value.
+A star with these equations, a set of consistent boundary conditions needs to be determined/selected.
 Some are clear: m, L must be zero at the center (where r = 0), while ρ, P, and T must be (essentially) zero at the surface (the maximum value of r).
 Since any numerical calculations must begin at a point with values for all the variables, guessing is required and multiple calculation attempts are likely needed to satisfy the above five constraints.
+Codes using this approach are called Eulerian codes: an alternative is Lagrangian codes, that specify (changes in) values in relation to dm rather than dr, i.e., mass rather than radius.